Learned Helplessness

 She will most likely experience an inability to solve problems due to the fact that she has no confidence in herself.
 Factors related to learned helplessness affect her thinking and she will show signs of depression.
 When she fails at anything, the blame will be her lack of abilities and when she succeeds this will be due to "luck."

 Lee was that girl.
 From day #1 of living in the foster home, there was the threat of getting whippings with the belt if she, her brother and sister stepped out of line.
-Not only the threat of getting a whipping with the belt, but there was the threat of being taken back to the orphanage if any of the three of them didn’t do what they were told.
+Not only the threat of getting a whipping with the belt, but there was the threat of being taken back to the juvenile courts, which as a little girl she and her siblings lived, if any of the three of them didn’t do what they were told.
 That terrified Lee more than the belt.
 Whippings she could endure but being taken back to “that place” she could not.
 And she knew from experience that these foster parents were not kidding when that threat was made.
+This is my story, the one that let me know how much I was being controlled.

-She was six years old.
-One Saturday morning Mom made rice and raisins.
-Lee, who was a very good eater, refused to eat the the bowl of rice sitting in front of her.
-She tried it, but something terrible was wrong.
-She didn’t understand it and could not put it into words, but for some reason this bowl of something that should be welcomed for breakfast turned her stomach.
+I was seven years old.
+One Saturday morning Mom made rice with raisins.
+I, who was a very good eater, couldn't to eat the the bowl of rice sitting in front of me.
+I tried to, but something was terribly wrong.
+I didn’t understand it and could not put it into words, but for some reason this bowl of something that should be welcomed for breakfast turned my stomach and made me gag.

-Lee had already been in conditioning mode after having gotten the belt across her buttocks several times.
-She knew what she had been told on that very first day, a day that was full of joy and excitement until this new dad burst her bubble with the news of punishment in the future if there was any “trouble”.
+I had already been in conditioning mode after having gotten the belt across my buttocks several times.
+I knew what I had been told on that very first day, a day that was full of joy and excitement, until this new dad burst my bubble with the news of punishment in the future if there was any “trouble”.

 Then came that BIG threat.